hsarasan/hs-code/readme.txt

  All the above are free to be downloaded and used from my github (projects)

  Semi commercial personal projects
     - a website for creating and storing flashcards (aimed at students)
+    - stock price signal generator using redis

  eBooks
     - FAQs for an expert C++ programmer